Nagendra1997/mesibo-documentation/livestreaming.md

 1. A conference room which people can join
 2. A list of participants and a way to update the list of participants as and when people join or leave the room
 3. View the videos of participants in the group
-4. Send my own video, to the group.
+4. Send my video, to the group.
 5. Mute audio/video of other participants and my own

 ## 1. Creating a Conference Room

 The conference room is a group.
 We will use REST APIs to perform the operations to create a group and join a group on Mesibo backend.
-Only the members of a group, will be able to view the streams of other members of the same group.
+Only the members of a group will be able to view the streams of other members of the same group.

 ### Creating a User
 Before creating a group, we need to create a mesibo user for the admin.
-We will be using the token that we receive in this step - the access token of the admin user, while creating the group in the next step.
+We will be using the token that we receive in this step - the access token of the admin user while creating the group in the next step.
 Note that anyone who wants to join the group, also need to be a mesibo user with a token.

-So, for the first step we need to create a login form, where we authenticate them and generate a token for them.
+So, for the first step, we need to create a login form, where we authenticate them and generate a token for them.

 ![login](login.png)